Sign up to our Newsletter

 Sant Agusti

-Cavallets dances in Felanitx, with children dressed up as cardboard horses being chased by giants to the accompaniment of bagpipes, flutes and drums.
+Cavallets dance in Felanitx, with children dressed up as cardboard horses being chased by giants to the accompaniment of bagpipes, flutes and drums.

 Pilgrimage of Sant Bernat

-Pilgrimage of Sant Bernat takes place the day before Saint Bernard's day.
+The pilgrimage of Sant Bernat takes place the day before Saint Bernard's day.
 The fiesta starts with a pilgrimage from the Placa de Cort to the Monastery de la Real.
-During this festival, a traditional mass is followed by a large open-air celebration with plenty of folk music and dancing.
+A traditional mass is followed by a sizable open-air celebration with plenty of folk music and dancing.

 September